gregorwolf/sap-business-one-service-layer-proxy/README.md

 - TARGET_URL defines the URL of the Service Layer
 - PORT defines the port the proxy is listening to
 - TIMEOUT defines the session timeout in seconds
+- START_TESTSERVER defines if the testserver should be started